 "It's the type of market where it's starting to gain

 momentum and if investors miss the run, they're going to be

 behind the eight ball early in the year," said Bakhos.

-in earnings on Friday, pushing its shares up 3.8 percent in
+Friday, pushing its shares up 3.5 percent in premarket trading

 its profit fell and the company forecast further declines.